pateldeev/cs480Patel/PA11/README.md

 ```

 ## General Comments & Features
 This project is a 2-player adaptation of Conway’s Game of Life.
 Notably, it is played on a 3-D board that surrounds the players on all sides.
 Notably the project makes use of instancing, ray casting, and realistic movement controls to create a usable 2-player game.
+The automatic simulation mode is done with multithreading.

 ## Keyboard Controls
 IMPORTANT: For controls to work as intended, ensure the main window (not menu window) is selected. <br>